Why are United kicking off at midday?

 The midday start gives Ruben Amorim's side the chance to respond to Monday's disappointing 1-0 home reverse to 10-man Everton at Old Trafford.

-The clash in France kicks off at 21:00 local time (20:00 GMT) and, with the Premier League attempting to ensure teams have at least 60 hours gap between matches, the switch to Sunday now means there is a 64-hour difference for Oliver Glasner's men.
+The clash in France kicked off at 21:00 local time (20:00 GMT) and, with the Premier League attempting to ensure teams have at least 60 hours gap between matches, the switch to Sunday now means there is a 64-hour difference for Oliver Glasner's men.

 As a consequence of our outing at Selhurst Park, three of the later top-flight games have been pushed back to start at 14:05 GMT, to avoid any potential overlap.